alovajs/alovajs.github.io/docs/tutorial/04-cache/03-manually-invalidate.md

 ---
-title: Invalidate Response Cache manually
+title: Manually Invalidate
 sidebar_position: 30
 ---

-Generally, automatic invalidation cache is more concise, and it is recommended to use it first to invalidate the cache.
-When the automatic invalidation cache does not meet the needs, you can also invalidate the cache by calling `invalidateCache`.
+Generally, automatic invalidate cache is more concise, and it is recommended to use it first to invalidate the cache.
+When the automatic invalidate cache does not meet the needs, you can also invalidate the cache by calling `invalidateCache`.

-## Invalidate cache with method instance
+## Use method instance invalidate cache

-In the invalidateCache function, a method instance is passed in, and it will always look for the cache under this instance to invalidate.
+Pass in a method instance in the `invalidateCache` function, it will look for the cache under this instance to invalidate it.

 In the following example, when the submission is successful, the todo details data cache will be invalidated.